kristenvaccaro/interaction-design/assignments.md

 #### Assignment #2
 Due Friday October 15, 11:59PM

-You will conduct sketch possible solutions for the needs you identified.
+You will sketch possible solutions for the needs you identified.
 Will be released Monday October 7.

 [Instructions and Rubric](https://docs.google.com/document/d/1-vAP14w8XsAzl1puRHVVDSHhGaJ2rcNDyfSXr_Wk1IY/edit?usp=sharing)